 After the workout, too tired to even put back the treadmill in place, I decided to head inside for a shower but on my way, I again saw Mang Temmy, now with an assistant, working on our roof.
 They were painting the undercover white.

 I couldn’t help but look up again and stare at their grim and tired faces, their paint-splattered hair and skin, and stick-think frames.
 I couldn’t imagine that a small and seemingly insignificant piece of our home would entail a lot of hard work.
-I wanted to deny the pain of realizing it, telling myself, “Okay lang ‘yan.
+I wanted to deny the pain of realizing it, telling myself, “Okay lang ‘yan (It’s okay).
 It’s their work.
 They need to work hard for their families.”
 Then I took the long-sought shower.

 It took me longer than expected to take a shower, which usually required a mere 10 minutes of my time.